Southerngirl13/photoflipcard/README.md

 <h2 align="center">
-Practice exercise for CSS grid, perspective layout, & font shadowing.
-JavaScript is used to make sure items alternate correctly <br>as the number of items on each row changes.
+Practice exercise for CSS grid, perspective layout, & font shadowing. <br>JavaScript is used to make sure items alternate correctly as the number of items on each row changes.
 </h2>
 <br>